yewstack/yew/website/src/pages/tutorial.md

 ```

 :::note
-We're using `unwrap`s here because it is a demo application.
-In a real world, In a real world, you want to have
+We're using `unwrap`s here because this is a demo application.
+In a real world app, you would likely want to have
 [proper error handling](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html).
 :::